-California Biobank Stores Every Baby’s DNA.
-Who Else Has Access?
+California Biobank Stores Every Baby’s DNA; Parents Unaware Of Practice

 The Newborn Genetic Screening test is required in all 50 states, and is widely believed to be a miracle of modern medicine.

 Nearly every baby born in the United States gets a heel prick shortly after birth.
-Their newborn blood is used to fill six spots on a special filter paper card.
+Their newborn blood fills six spots on a special filter paper card.
 It is used to test baby for dozens of congenital disorders that, if treated early enough, could prevent severe disabilities and even death.

 It’s estimated that newborn screening leads to a potentially life-saving early diagnosis each year for 5,000 to 6,000 children nationwide.